 Where should I get the images?

 Sometimes a stock-photo can do the trick, but many times it maybe beneficial to consider adding illustrations or an infographic or to use photos from AAD events instead.
-The process should start with a meeting where the designer is included and by filling a Project Starter form.
+The process should start with a meeting where the designer is included and by filling out a Project Starter form.